ibexa/documentation-user/docs/getting_started/dashboard/dashboard.md

 # Dashboard

-Default dashboard, that you see after logging in, contains following blocks:
+Dashboard it the first screen that you see after you log into [[= product_name =]].
+By default, it contains the following blocks:

 - Quick actions
 - Recent activity